 Visiting Scholar English Language Assessment

 The Visiting Scholar English Language Assessment is designed to help ensure that scholars are able to use language at a level that would allow them to be self-sufficient in the community while conducting their research.
 It is not intended to measure academic language ability.
+The assessment is required to meet U.S. State Department requirements to demonstrate English language proficiency to issue J-1 Exchange Visitor visas.

 Visiting Scholars are interviewed for approximately 15-30 minutes.
 They receive several pictures and are asked questions about each photo.
 The questions range from descriptive to abstract.
 During the assessment, scholars may ask for clarification.
 Two raters are present to ensure objectivity.